 What Diseases do Cat Vaccinations Protect Against?

-Feline leukaemia - A viral disease usually transmitted when cats fight or during grooming.
-It can take months to develop after initial infection but then will begin to supress the cat’s immune system, causing secondary infections, tumours and death.
+- Feline leukaemia virus - A viral disease usually transmitted when cats fight or during grooming.
+It can take months to develop after the initial infection but then will begin to suppress the cat’s immune system, causing secondary infections, tumours and death.

 - Chlamydophila felis - Causes conjunctivitis and is mainly seen in kittens and those in multi-cat households.